US and China should be partners instead of squabbling: Beijing official

-BEIJING - The United States and China should be partners and cooperate instead of squabbling, a senior official from China's Foreign Ministry said on Tuesday (Oct 22).
+BEIJING • The United States and China should be partners and cooperate instead of squabbling, a senior official from China's Foreign Ministry said yesterday.

 Both sides have made some progress at recent trade talks, and there is some hope a partial trade agreement could be reached, said Vice-Foreign Minister Le Yucheng.